Granted3-0/Grantd/README.md

 **Ethereum Push Notification Service (EPNS)** we are using the decentralized communication & notification protocol for Web3.
 Using the protocol, both sponsors and developers can send on-chain or off-chain notifications tied to wallet addresses in a multichain, open, platform agnostic way- this is perfect considering we are using Polygon, Optimism and Harmony.
 This will provide efficient, open communication for sponsors to hear about the deliverables being met and developers to get notified wen funding

-**Unlock** is an open source, Ethereum-based protocol that we used to token gate sponsor access.
-This allows the sponsor to manage their grants, applications and funding without a centralized middleman.